Best Sportsbooks for MLB

 Series Bets – The MLB season is comprised of a multitude of “series”, since each team has to play 162 games it does not make sense for each team to travel every day.
 The result are series between two teams, which range from two to four games at the same location.
 Naturally, you can bet on which team will win the most games in a series as a ML bet.
 Each series wager can win, lose, or push depending on the outcomes and number of games within the series.
 The ML odds for series bets are contingent upon the length of the series as well as the relative strength of the two teams, as well as which team is home or away.

-Futures Bets – Among the more popular wager types amongst casual bettors, futures bets are popular in baseball as they are with other major sports.
-Futures wagering involves predicting long-term results of a season, whether it be choosing the team to win the World Series, a team to win its Division, or a player to win a major season-long award.
+Futures Bets – This betting type is all about predicting the future.
+Future bets are based on something that will happen later and involves predicting a long-term result of a season.
+MLB future bets could be choosing the team to win the World Series, a team to win its Division, or a player to win a major season-long award.
 The draw of futures bets are the long odds payoffs that come with plucking that World Series or MVP award winner well before the results are known.
-Futures bets are most common before the season begins but can be made daily up through the entirely of the season – with odds changing daily based on the on-field results of the players and teams involved.
+Future bets are most popular before the start of a season and the odds of the future bets will be updated as the season goes and based on the teams performances.

 Adjusted/Alternate Run Line Bets – A lesser-used bet type and not offered everywhere, adjusted or alternate run line bets are where the bettor can take a team at a different spread from the standard run line -1.5/+1.5 spread.
 The Alternate Run Line (ALRL) is the inverse of the Run Line.
 The team which was +1.5 on the run line is bet at -1.5 for the ALRL, at much better odds, because they now have to win by more than one run.
 The team which was -1.5 on the run line is now bet at +1.5, with much worse odds.
 They no longer have to win by more than one, but now have to either win the game or lose by less than two runs.
 An example of the ALRL lines from our Orioles at Yankees game: